 Ethan Pollard serves as Vice President of Portfolio Management at Archetype Wealth Partners.
 He handles many of the research, trading and financial planning responsibilities at Archetype Wealth Partners, including the development of our economic and portfolio risk sensitivity models.
 Originally from Houston, Ethan currently resides in Chapel Hill, North Carolina with his wife Katie.
 Archetype exists to help families thrive across generations.

-Our intent in providing this material is purely for informational purposes, as of the date hereof, and may be subject to change without notice.
+Disclaimer: Our intent in providing this material is purely for informational purposes, as of the date hereof, and may be subject to change without notice.
 This article does not intend to constitute accounting, legal, tax, or other professional advice.
 Visitors and readers should not act upon the content or information found here without first seeking appropriate advice from a trusted accountant, financial planner, lawyer or other professional.